 - Invitation to complete the supplemental application will be sent to applicants upon receipt of a complete and verified application.

-- Personal Interview: A portion of applicants will be invited for an in-person interview based upon application screening.
+- Personal Interview: A portion of applicants will be invited for an interview based upon application screening.

 - Letters of Recommendation: Three (3) letters required

 Letters are not required from a specific source.
-Examples of appropriate sources for reference letters may include: Physician Assistant or Physician (MD or DO), current or former work supervisor, academic source such as an academic advisor, instructor or professor
+Examples of appropriate sources for reference letters may include: Physician Assistant or Physician (MD or DO), current or former work supervisor, academic source such as an academic advisor, instructor or professor.

 These should be considered suggestions for references only.
 Applicants should select references based on many factors and should reflect those who know them best.
 The letters should come from professional sources, not family members or friends.